European economic expansion slows amid trade fears

 - Inside Google’s shadow workforce

+Jennifer McKeown, chief European economist at Capital Economics, said that “while the current pace of eurozone growth marks a sharp slowdown from last year’s 0.7 percent average, it is roughly in line with the region’s potential.”

+Many in Europe were cautiously relieved after European Commission President Jean-Claude Juncker went to Washington and reached an understanding with Trump to hold off on more tariffs for now.
+McKeown said signs are that growth could pick up slightly in the second half of the year “if the current cease-fire over tariffs is maintained.”

-The easing in growth has not been sharp enough to keep the European Central Bank from moving ahead with plans to slowly withdraw its monetary stimulus, which it has been providing in the form of bond purchases and record low interest rates.
+The easing in growth has not been sharp enough to keep the ECB from moving ahead with plans to slowly withdraw its monetary stimulus, which it has been providing in the form of bond purchases and record low interest rates.
 The bank says it will stop the bond purchases, which help make credit cheap, by the end of the year and could start raising interest rates after the summer of 2019.

-ECB President Mario Draghi has described the slowdown in the first six months of the year as a pullback from extraordinarily high rates of growth last year, and not as a sign of looming recession.
-Growth went as high as 0.7 percent quarter on quarter in both the third and fourth quarters of last year.

 Separate figures from the European Union’s statistics agency showed that the unemployment rate was steady in June at 8.3 percent and annual inflation rose in July to 2.1 percent from 2.0 percent the previous month.